ISA-tools/2isadoc/json-metadata/index.rst

 Example templates for the metadata json can be extracted from either mzml2isa-qt, imzml2isa-qt or nmrml2isa-qt.

-Run either of the following
+Run either of the following:

 .. highlight:: bash